rrwolber/python-challenge/README.md

 Basic demonstration of Python manipulation of text and CSV files.

 pyPoll: reads csv of election data and calculates winner, tally stats
-pyText: reads txt file and
+pyParagraph: reads txt file and uses regex to perform basic text analysis with regard to paragraph statistics